helviojunior/enumdns/examples/ISSUE_TEMPLATE/bug_report.md

 - [ ] I have tested with the latest version
 - [ ] I have provided reproduction steps
 - [ ] I have included error messages and logs
-- [ ] I confirm this is for defensive security purposes only